Top 26 Popular Chinese Desserts/Snacks You Should Try

 3. Mung Bean Cake

-In the past, It was eaten mainly during the dragon boat festival. order to seek peace and health, ancient Chinese would eat foods such as zongzi, realgar wine, mung bean cake, and salted duck eggs during the Dragon Boat Festival for peace and health.
+In the past, It was eaten mainly during the Dragon Boat Festival.
+To seek peace and health, ancient Chinese would eat foods such as zongzi, realgar wine, mung bean cake, and salted duck eggs during the Dragon Boat Festival for peace and health.
 Now, Mung Bean Cake is a very common dessert in China.

 4. Crystal Cake